mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Power Flow Solution](@id ACPowerFlowSolutionManual)
-To solve the AC power flow problem using JuliaGrid, we first need to create the `PowerSystem` type and define the AC model by calling the [`acModel!`](@ref acModel!) function.
-Here is an example:
+To start, we will create a power system and define the AC model by invoking the [`acModel!`](@ref acModel!) function:
 ```@example ACPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide